top of page

 Cambridge, MA 02139

 The Department of Medicine provides comprehensive primary care and specialty services in a model of community-based care.
 Its mission is to provide the finest medical care to all patients regardless of ability to pay, while addressing public health concerns and promoting health behaviors in Everett, Somerville and Cambridge communities.
 Led by Dr. Richard Pels, Chief of Medicine, the Department has a well-established reputation for excellence in its clinical, academic, and research programs.
-The Division of Social and Community Medicine research group, of which our general medicine fellows become a part, meets weekly on Friday Mornings.
+Fellows conduct their research as part of the Cambridge Health Justice Lab (CHJL), located within the Division of Social and Community Medicine of the Department of Medicine.

 Examples of recent Fellows' research projects include:

-• Health insurance and mortality in US adults
+· Health insurance and mortality in US adults

-• Health and healthcare of US prisoners: results from a nationwide survey
+· Health and healthcare of US prisoners: results from a nationwide survey

-• Insurance and access to care of veterans
+· Insurance and access to care of veterans

-• Waits to see an emergency department physician: US trends and predictors
+· Waits to see an emergency department physician: US trends and predictors

-• Characteristics of recipients of free prescription drug samples
+· Characteristics of recipients of free prescription drug samples

-• Racial disparities in access to psychiatric services
+· Trends in access to psychiatric services

 bottom of page